apache/mxnet/docs/tutorials/sparse/csr.md

 {'a.stype':a.stype, 'd.stype':d.stype, 'e.stype':e.stype} # stypes of a and e will be not changed
 ```

-Note that warning messages will be printed when such a storage fallback event happens (work in progress).
+Note that warning messages will be printed when such a storage fallback event happens.
+If you are using jupyter notebook, the warning message will be printed in your terminal console.

 ## Data Loading